 This current world-wide reality is like nothing else we’ve experienced in modern life.
-Besides connecting and doing critical thinking together, I appreciate that we have many leaders in history to help inspire our own commitment to our vision and our business, as well as inspire our ability to make decisions during this difficult time.
+In these times of uncertainty, besides connecting and doing critical thinking together, I appreciate that we have many leaders in history to help inspire our own commitment to our vision and our business, as well as inspire our ability to make decisions during this difficult time.

 It’s an understatement to say there is a great deal of uncertainty in our country and the world.
 And just when you think you’ve got a handle on the facts, you wake up, turn on the news, and everything has changed.
 One thing is clear: how to make the right decisions can keep most anyone awake at night.